Install Active Directory Users and Computers via PowerShell

 Published by Nyau Wai Hoe - Updated on

-Active Directory Users and Computers (ADUC) is a handy tool for IT admins in Windows setups.
-It lets you take care of user accounts, groups, and other stuff in Active Directory (AD) through a nice visual setup.
+Active Directory Users and Computers (ADUC) lets you take care of user accounts, groups, and other stuff in Active Directory (AD) through a nice visual setup.
 In the past, to get this tool, you had to download something called the Remote Server Administration Tools (RSAT) separately.
 But now, if you’re using Windows 11 or Windows 10, you don’t have to do that.
 RSAT is part of the “Features on Demand,” so you can just add it straight from the system itself.

-This article will show you how to add RSAT Active Directory Users and Computers and the Active Directory PowerShell module using either PowerShell or Command Prompt.
+This guide will show you how to add RSAT Active Directory Users and Computers and the Active Directory PowerShell module using either PowerShell or Command Prompt.

 Install Active Directory Users and Computers via PowerShell

-Installing Active Directory Users and Computers in Windows 11/10 via PowerShell
+Install Active Directory Users and Computers in Windows 11 or 10 via PowerShell

-PowerShell makes it easy to add different features in Windows thanks to its powerful commands.
-Here’s how to use it to get Active Directory Users and Computers on your Windows 11 or 10 PC:
+PowerShell is likely the easiest way to add different features in Windows thanks to its easy yet powerful commands.
+The following steps will show you how to use it to install Active Directory Users and Computers on your Windows 11 or 10 PC.

 1. First, you need to open PowerShell as an admin.
 Press the Windows key, type “PowerShell,” right-click on “Windows PowerShell,” and pick “Run as administrator”.Windows 11 PowerShell Run as administrator